Maternal death: Causes of maternal death in the US

 Pregnancy-related deaths between 2011 and 2014 in the United States have been shown to have major contributions from non-communicable diseases and conditions, and the following are some of the more common causes related to maternal death: cardiovascular diseases (15.2%.), non-cardiovascular diseases (14.7%), infection or sepsis (12.8%), hemorrhage (11.5%), cardiomyopathy (10.3%), pulmonary embolism (9.1%), cerebrovascular accidents (7.4%), hypertensive disorders of pregnancy (6.8%), amniotic fluid embolism (5.5%), and anesthesia complications (0.3%).

+In June 2022, the U.S. Supreme Court overturned Roe v.
+Wade (Dobbs v.
+Jackson Women's Health Organization), removing federal abortion protections.
+By 2020, maternal mortality rates were 62 % higher in abortion-restriction states than in abortion-access states (28.8 vs. 17.8 per 100 000 births).
+Analysis of CDC data (2019–2023) indicates that mothers in abortion-ban states are twice as likely to die during pregnancy, childbirth, or postpartum than those in states with legal abortion access.

 Three delays model

-The three delays model addresses three critical factors that inhibit women from receiving appropriate maternal health care.
+The three delays model describes three critical factors that inhibit women from receiving appropriate maternal health care.
 These factors include: